GaleJames-creator/gale-james/tutorials/payment-api-getting-started.md

 ## Prerequisites

-* Ensure you have a Payment account
+* Have a Payment account
-* Know REST APIs and JSON
+* Understand REST APIs and JSON
 * Have a development environment with command-line access
-* A cURL or HTTP client.
+* Have a cURL or HTTP client

 **Estimated time to complete:** 15 minutes